-Valuation technique Significant unobservable inputs Percentage Unlisted equity instruments Market comparable Discount for lack 35% companies of marketability (2022: 35%)
+Valuation technique unobservable inputs Percentage Unlisted equity securities Market comparable companies Discount for lack of marketability 35% (2023: 35%)

-The fair value of unlisted equity instruments is determined using the market approach of comparable companies adjusted for lack of marketability discount.
+The fair value of unlisted equity securities is determined using the market approach of comparable companies adjusted for lack of marketability discount.
 The fair value measurement is negatively correlated to the discount for lack of marketability.
-As at 31 December 2023, it is estimated that with all other variables held constant, a decrease/increase in the discount for lack of marketability by 5 percentage points would have increased/decreased the Group's other comprehensive income by \$79,513,000 (2022: \$78,245,000).
+As at 31 December 2024, it is estimated that with all other variables held constant, a decrease/ increase in the discount for lack of marketability by 5 percentage points would have increased/decreased the Group's other comprehensive income by \$76,775,000 (2023: \$79,513,000).